 Biorock Pemuteran is a community motivated reef restoration and conservation project in Bali which began in the year 2000.

-Biorock technology makes use of low voltage electrical current found on the artificial underwater structures to promote growth of corals and other lives in the reef.
+Biorock technology makes use of low voltage electrical current found on the artificial underwater structures to promote the growth of corals and other lives in the reef.
 Research has shown that this particular technology is capable of helping to overcome some of the difficult environmental factors that affect the general growth of corals.

 Biorock Pemuteran Coral Reef Conservation & Restoration Project, Bali

-In the past, these great reefs suffered from the destructive fishing techniques and El Nino.
+In the past, these great reefs suffered from destructive fishing techniques and El Nino.
 This is the reason why local villagers took it upon themselves to ensure that these illegal and destructive methods are no longer used by locals or foreigners.

 Biorock Pemuteran Bali is located in shoreline areas and between 50-100 meters from the coastline.
 Water depths here range between 3 to 7 metres deep.
 The structures are roughly lined hence creating an area of natural snorkelling and diving trail.